nosnibor27/WHEAT_phenology_forecaster/README.md

 - **Grain fill**: from grain mass accumulation to physiological maturity
 - **Maturity**:  from physiological maturity to harvest

+The weather variable I am averaging between developmental stages is vapor pressure deficit (VPD).
+Whereas relative humidity (RH) is the ratio of ambient over saturation vapor pressure, VPD is calculated as the difference of saturation minus ambient vapor pressure.
 To give some biological relevance for VPD values I am coloring various ranges according to [this image](http://www.just4growers.com/media/23631/vpd_2degree.gif).
 The different colors are summarized below

 - ![](https://placehold.it/15/ffbfbf/000000?text=+) **0 - 0.4**; Danger zone (under transpiration)
 - ![](https://placehold.it/15/bfbfff/000000?text=+) **0.4 - 0.8**; Low transpiration (propagation / early vegetative growth)